Ionia, Michigan: Geography

-According to the United States Census Bureau, the city has a total area of 5.48 sqmi, of which 5.35 sqmi is land and 0.13 sqmi is water.
+According to the United States Census Bureau, the town has a total area of 5.542 sqmi, of which 5.411 sqmi is land and 0.131 sqmi (2.36%) is water.
 Ionia is between Michigan's capital, Lansing, and its second largest city, Grand Rapids.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 This region is also prone to dense and heavy fog, along with flooding (sometimes very damaging) due to the Grand River that flows through the city, during the spring.
 According to the Köppen Climate Classification system, Ionia has a humid continental climate, abbreviated "Dfb" on climate maps.